pkg vs Bun vs Deno

 pkg(vialinux-arm64-muslbuild from source) orbun(bun-linux-x64-musl,bun-linux-arm64-musl).

-There is no single winner.
-Each tool owns a different lane.
+Each tool owns a different lane:

-Be critical — what these claims don't prove
+What these claims don't prove

 "V8 beats JavaScriptCore"

-- Obscure V8-specific behaviors (stack trace formatting,
+- V8-specific behaviours (stack trace formatting,

 "Bytecode protects your source"